 Continue mowing as long as grass is growing.
-Wait to fertilize on or about Thanksgiving.
-Apply 1 pound of nitrogen per 1,000 sq.ft two weeks after last mowing.
+Wait to fertilize on or before November 15th.
+Apply 1 pound of nitrogen per 1,000 sq.ft.
 For more information, see our fact sheet on this topic.

 If not done in September, core aerate lawn areas now to reduce compaction and improve drainage.

 If there has been a frost, cut back dahlias.
 Wait a week before digging them up.

 Plants need time to settle in before cold weather.
 Plant trees or shrubs now.
 Mulch and water thoroughly.
 Deciduous trees and shrubs can be planted or transplanted now after the leaves have fallen.
 For more information,see our fact sheet on this topic.

 Clean up debris of summer flowering plants.
 Add the debris to your compost pile.